Exercise and Nutrition Sciences

 Prerequisite: Major or minor in health education and admission to the Sport Science and Wellness Program.
 A study of the interrelationships of ecosystems and a healthful environment.
 This course investigates many aspects of the environment and their influences upon the quality of human life.
 Students must be in the College of Education to take 300/400 level courses.
 (Formerly 5570:400)

-HEDU:420 Community and Personal Health (3 Credits)
+HEDU 420 Community and Personal Health (3 Units)

 Introduction of current public and personal health issues.
 Organizations and their roles in public and personal health programs.
 Students must be in the Sport Science and Wellness Program to take 300/400 level courses.
 (Formerly 5570:420)

-HEDU:421 Comprehensive School Health (3 Credits)
+HEDU 421 Comprehensive School Health (3 Units)

 Prerequisites: HEDU 101, HEDU 201, and HEDU 320.
 This course explains and presents comprehensive school health curricula for pre-k to 12.
 The three components of a comprehensive school health program are presented.
 (Formerly 5570:421)